-- The period variation is favourable to period budget by \$28,469. - The variation predominantly relates sale proceeds in fleet operations. - The estimated impact on the year end position is nil as this is a budget timing variance.
+- The period variation is favourable to period budget by \$36,917. - The variation predominantly relates to delays with capital works in fleet services. - The estimated impact on the year end position is nil as this is a budget timing variance.

-• Parks and Reserves
+Parks and Reserves

-- The period variation is favourable to period budget by \$162,172. - The variation predominantly relates to delays with capital works projects. - The estimated impact on the year end position is nil as this is a budget timing variance.
+- The period variation is favourable to period budget by \$264,714. - The variation predominantly relates to delays with capital works Harold Rossiter lighting project due to material supply. - The estimated impact on the year end position is nil as this is a budget timing variance.

-• Street Operations
+Street Operations

-- The period variation is favourable to period budget by \$41,148. - The variation predominantly relates to earlier than expected construction works undertaken. - The estimated impact on the year end position is nil as this is a budget timing variance.
+- The period variation is favourable to period budget by \$4,703,432. - The variation predominantly relates to delay in key projects, Rutland Avenue due use path and several other projects. - The estimated impact on the year end position is nil as this is a budget timing variance.